bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 });
 ```

-See more on feature overrides in the section below.
+See more on flag overrides in the section below.

 ## Flag Overrides